arfc/msr-spatial-dep/scripts/morty/README.md

 These scripts assume the existence of two neutronicly distinct regions: in-core and ex-core.
 Realistically, there would be a power profile in-core, but this is generally ignored for depletion simulations.
 The `morty_pde_ode_compare` script has an option to include a sinusoidal source and loss profile in-core, which alters results by roughly <1%.
+These scripts assume a ratio of 33% in-core and 67% ex-core.

 # `morty_pde_ode_compare.py`
 This script offers a comparison between a depletion ODE (in time only) and a depletion PDE (1D in space and in time).